calderkatyal/personal-website/content/_index.md

       text: |-
         My research interests lie in various fields of applied machine learning, such as geometric learning and optimization.

-        Please reach out to colaborate.
+        Please reach out to collaborate.
     design:
       columns: '1'
   - block: collection